sagrawalx/sagrawalx.github.io/_posts/2020-01-28-hindustani-bibliography.md

     * Summary, translation, and possibly transliteration forthcoming!

 * CHAND, Tara. *The Problem of Hindustani*.
 Allahabad: Indian Periodicals Ltd, 1944. [[Link](http://www.columbia.edu/itc/mealac/pritchett/00urduhindilinks/tarachand/tarachand.html)]

+* FAROUQI, Ather.
+'From Urdu to Hindustani: Has the Former Sung the Latter's Dying Dirge?'
+Speech delivered on August 23, 2013, in Chennai.
+Published in *Mainstream*, Vol LII No 1, Decemeber 28, 2013. [[Link](https://www.mainstreamweekly.net/article4666.html)]

+    * This is the text of the author's acceptance speech for one of the 2012 Sahitya Akademi translation awards.
+The award was conferred for *Bābar Kī Aulād*, a Hindustani  translation of Salman Khurshid's English play *Songs of Babur*.
+The play was published in both the Devanagari and Urdu scripts, and won the Sahitya Akademi's 2012 translation award for a translation into Urdu.

+        Regarding the language of the play, the author writes:

+        > As I hope people who have seen the performances of *Babur ki Aulad* will agree, it can easily be considered as being either in Hindi—of course by liberals and not Hindi chauvinists or protagonists of political Hindi in the name of modern Hindi—or in Urdu—as the Sahitya Akademi has done.
+Since the play is set in the pre-1857 period and is related to the last Mughal king, himself a prominent poet of Urdu, the language had to be the language of those times—Hindustani with lashings of Persian.

+        While discussing this play, the author spends some time discussing the state of post-Partition  Muslim society in general, and of Urdu in particular.
+For instance, the author writes:

+        >  That Urdu was adopted by the enemy nation of Pakistan only added to its woes...
+[It] eventually became easy prey to *dini madaris* which happily adopted it resulting in Urdu being now firmly identified with the brand of Islam that is promoted by these seedbeds of militancy.

+        He also writes of the artificiality of Sanskritized Hindi for a population that speaks Hindustani:

+        > [It] is this Hindustani-speaking populace that has been subsumed by Hindi chauvinism, which has imposed a formal and contrived structure on Hindustani, the natural tongue of a vast majority of north Indians.

+        He also discusses the perversity of the Urdu-Hindi distinction, describing the situation as "the most bizarre scenario in the history of languages."
+The author concludes with the suggestion that "the Sahitya Akademi seriously consider recognising Hindustani as a language and confer awards in it as in any other Indian language."

 * FAROUQI, Ather. "'Urdu': Not a Language Name but the City of Shahjahanabad." *IIC Quarterly*, Summer & Autumn 2020, Volume 47, Numbers 1 & 2, pp. 156--63.
     * This article reiterates one of the main points made by Faruqi in *Early Urdu Literary Culture and History* --- namely, the assertion that the word *Urdū* as a language name has a relatively short history.
 The author provides some examples from the historical record from the 1700s showing *Urdū* used a place name rather than a language name.